ElijahBelov/ElijahSite/README.md

 Further comments on objectives:

   1. Table has the required columns
-  2. SQLite is already set up, with a few books in the table
+  2. SQLite is already set up, with a few books in the table.
+It was previously set up with django's ORM, which mapped python classes to database entries and took care of the SQL commands.
   3. To start adding a new book, click the "Add Book" button on the home page or visit http://localhost:8000/new_book/
      * If the entered data is valid, the book entry will be added to the database
      * The data is valid if there is a name, author, and publication date, and if there is an ISBN it is valid